 Roof Restoration After the Storm: Build Your Business

-Raise The Roof Restoration Business
+Raise the Roof Restoration Business

 Be Aware of Weather Patterns

-Have Inventory On Hand
+Have Inventory On Hand and Beat the Crowd

-Most contractors will canvass a storm-damaged neighborhood after a storm.
+Most contractors will canvass (solicit) a storm-damaged neighborhood after a storm.
 Why not get ahead of the game?
 Canvass before storm season or, better yet, as a storm forms that could come ashore.
-Let them know about your storm restoration services and that you’d be happy to serve if the time comes.
+Let neighborhoods know about your storm restoration services and that you’d be happy to serve if the time comes.
 Be sure to know local solicitation codes.

 Let Your Compassion Show

-Work With Adjuster
+Work With Adjusters

 Here’s Your Sign

 Let your potential customers know about the weatherization services you offer.
 Show them how weatherization adds value and peace of mind.
 We’re referring to insulation, radiant heat barriers, and similar products.

 Plan on Working Long Days